-The actual scholarship and the related PhD study are envisaged to start in April 2020.
+The scholarship and the related PhD study are envisaged to start on 1 October 2022.

 Handicapped applicants will be given preference in case of equal suitability.
 The NatRiskChange consortium strives to increase the proportion of women in research and specifically encourages females to apply for these positions.